jevido/bakery/README.md

 6. **Self-Update** from *Settings → Update Bakery* (calls `infrastructure/scripts/update.sh`, git pulls, rebuilds the UI, applies migrations, restarts service).

+## Adding External Nodes

+Bakery can delegate builds, Docker runtime, and Nginx management to additional hosts while you operate everything from the primary GUI.

+1. Open **Servers** in the sidebar and click *Add a server*.
+Choose a friendly name so you can recognise the node later.
+2. Copy the generated installer command and run it as root on the remote machine.
+The script installs Bun, Docker, Nginx, and the Bakery agent service.
+3. When the installer finishes it prints a one-time pairing code.
+Paste the code back into the Servers page to activate the node.
+4. New deployments expose a **Server node** selector.
+Pick the remote node to run clones, builds, Nginx, and Certbot there, or choose the control plane to keep workloads local.

+Agents maintain a secure polling connection to the control plane over HTTPS.
+Allow outbound access from each node to the Bakery instance and inbound SSH for the installer command.

 ## Development Workflow

 1. Install dependencies: